marclitchfield/mind-firsttry/api/README.md

 ### Post a node

-To create a node, provide a source and predicate in the url, and properties in the payload.
+To create a node, provide a source and predicate in the url, and properties and links in the payload.
-The 'is' property is the only required property for the new node.
+The 'is' link is the only required value for the new node.
 Try creating a node that is linked to the built in 'self' node:

 ```
 curl localhost:9000/graph/self/root -XPOST -H "Content-Type: application/json" -d '{
-  "is": "idea",
+  "properties": { "body": "I think" },
-  "body": "I think"
+  "links": { "is": "idea" }
 }'
 ```
 This creates a new node that is linked to 'self' by the 'root' predicate.